 The efreet’s repertoire of spells is similar to the jinni’s.
 Like jinn, efreets can innately cast gaseous form, invisibility and plane shift once per day each, giving them ways of escaping when seriously injured (reduced to 80 hp or fewer); plane shift can be used offensively against a single foe as well.
 Conjure elemental can summon an ally whose tactics we’ve looked at already, and major image can create a distraction.

 But one thing efreets have that jinn don’t is a single daily use of wall of fire, which does 5d8 fire damage per turn to all opponents within it or within 10 feet of one side of it.
-Since the wall is opaque, an efreet can use wall of fire to cut itself off from enemy spellcasters and ranged attackers; even better, it can also create a ring-shaped wall with a 20-foot radius around itself, forcing melee opponents to choose between taking damage from its scimitar and taking damage from the wall.
-It’s a Large creature with 200 hit points and a flaming scimitar.
+Since the wall is opaque, an efreet can use wall of fire to cut itself off from enemy spellcasters and ranged attackers; even better, it can also create a ring-shaped wall with a 20-foot diameter around itself, forcing melee opponents to take damage both from its scimitar and from the wall.
+It’s a Large creature with 200 hit points and a flaming scimitar, and it’s immune to the fire damage.
 “I’m not trapped in here with you—you’re trapped in here with me!”

 Efreets can also cast enlarge/reduce up to three times per day.
 For very brief interactions, efreets can reduce themselves to Medium size, making themselves appear as nonthreatening as red-skinned fire devils possibly can, but the spell’s duration of just 1 minute indicates that this spell is really meant for combat, not social interaction.
 An efreet can’t keep this spell going for long periods of time in order to blend in with society.
 More likely, they’ll cast enlarge on themselves during combat for the additional 1d4 damage they gain with each weapon strike.
 The question is, when?
 The effect takes a full action, and the opportunity cost of that action is much greater than 2d4.
 Becoming a Huge creature rather than a Large creature offers limited advantages, but I can think of one off the top of my head: The target of a grappling attack can be no more than one size Larger than the attacker.
 Thus, any Medium-size player character crazy enough to try to grapple an efreet will find the task simply impossible once the efreet grows from Large to Huge.
 In short, an efreet will enlarge itself when Huge size allows it to avoid an attack or an effect that Large size doesn’t.